-- You’ll need a brokerage account.
-You must have an account with Fidelity, Schwab, or TD Ameritrade.
-While SigFig will open a TD Ameritrade account for you if you don’t already have an account with one of these brokers, many people don’t want to maintain a separate SigFig and brokerage account when they could have just one single account with competitors such as Wealthfront and Betterment .
+- Account duplication: The main kicker is that you must have an account with Fidelity, Charles Schwab, or TD Ameritrade to take advantage of SigFig.
+While this robo will open a TD Ameritrade account if you don’t have brokerage account yet, some people may not want to maintain two separate accounts when they could have just one with a competing robo-advisor.

 Is SigFig safe?

 SigFig is a member of the SIPC, which means invested funds are safe from loss if SigFig faces financial hardship.
-Up to $500,000 in your brokerage account is protected so you have lots of peace-of-mind.
+Up to $500,000 in your managed brokerage account is protected so you have lots of peace of mind.